-I guess that most of the people think that the city walls that make Lucca famous all over the world were of medieval origin.
+I guess that most people think that the city walls that make Lucca famous all over the world were of medieval origin.
 But I recently discovered, during a guided tour exploring the walls of Lucca and its underground, that this belief is partially wrong.

 How to book a tour of the walls of Lucca